Is this high-quality heating oil?

 Are there any other fees?

 If you receive the number of gallons you have ordered, there are no other fees.
 Our pricing schedule contains volume discounts, so larger deliveries receive lower prices.
 If your tank takes a smaller quantity than you ordered, your price per gallon may be higher.
 Our minimum delivery is 150 gallons so if you receive a delivery of less than 150 gallons, you will be charged for a $35 small delivery charge, in addition to the price per gallon.
+We also offer same day delivery and next business day delivery for an added fee.
+If your tank is completely empty, you might require a prime and start.
+This service is $35 with an oil delivery and is an option when ordering.

 Why did I receive less oil than I ordered?

 Most likely it is because there was not enough room in your oil tank.
 Every tank is, or should be, equipped with a vent alarm (whistle).
-The driver must stop pumping oil when the whistle stops, in order to prevent a potential oil release on your property.
+The driver must stop pumping oil when the whistle stops, in order to prevent a potential oil spill on your property.
 When the whistle stops there is always some space left in your tank.
 This head room is by design of the manufactures and is done for safety and environmental reasons.
 For example, a 275 gallon tank has a useable capacity of about 256 gallons.

 Why did I receive more oil than I ordered?

-You should not receive more oil than you ordered unless you authorized that additional gallons to be delivered.
-If you receive more gallons than you ordered, you should contact The Oil Club at email@example.com.
+You should not receive more oil than you ordered unless you authorized the additional gallons to be delivered.
+If you receive more gallons than you ordered, you should contact The Oil Club at firstname.lastname@example.org.

 Is Saturday considered a business day?